Ridzz23/cse15l-lab-reports/LabReport1.md

 > The `cat` command requires an argument.
 Since I did not provide an argument above, the `cat` command did not execute anything.
 Instead, it was waiting for an argument.
 This is because it can not read the contents of a file if there is no file path provided.
 I used Ctrl + C to forcefully terminate the running process.
 The current working directory remains as `/home/`.
 This is not an error.

 ![Image](cat_text.png)
 > Once again I have not provided any arguments to the `cat` command.
 However, in the following line I have provided a string `Hello World!`.
-The `cat` command reprints this text on the next line.
-Following this, it continues to wait for a valid file name as an argument.
+The `cat` command reprints this text.
+Further, it continues to wait for a valid file name as an argument.
 I have used Ctrl + C to once again forcefully terminate the running process.
 The current working directory remains `/home/`.
 This is not an error.

 ![Image](cat_folder.png)